 |Singles||x|| ||x|| |

 |Suites|| ||x|| || |

 Theme Housing Options

 The Office of Housing & Residence Life is excited to be implementing theme housing within our residence hall communities.
-Residents will have the option to select a themed community that they would be most interested in living in as part of the housing application & selection process.
-The idea is to have students with a shared interest living in close proximity to one another to create a more inclusive and active floor community.
+If interested, residents will have the option to select a themed community to live in as part of the housing application & selection process.
+The idea for these communities is to have students with a shared interest living in close proximity to one another to create a more inclusive and active floor community.
 Below are the theme options for the 2017-18 Academic Year: